Ma-Marcinowski/Verificational-Model/README.md

     * Probability of the given Category Acc Randomly Occuring - PCARO - given the authors sample size and the range of the expected Acc (±0.50).

     * Probability of the given Dominant Acc Randomly Occuring - PDARO - given the authors sample size and the range of the unexpected Acc (every result is multiplied by 100 and rounded to an intiger).

+ * 3.14.10.
+Probability of all the Acc results occuring (model v2.5.1 example)

+     * Vide `Verificational-Model/Evaluation/VM_Every_Acc_Probability_v.2.5.1.py`.

+     * Overall, it is more usefull - compared to 3.14.8 - to calculate the probability of random occuracne for all possible Acc results given some step, and all sample sizes given some step;

+     * Five authors' sample sizes were arbitrarily speicifed [8, 16, 32, 64, 128];

+     * 1000 combinations - of authors - limit was set for every authors' sample size;

+     * Per combination Acc results were multipied by 100 (turned into percents) and rounded to intigers, therefore there were 100 possible Acc values, i.e. the step was equal to one;

+     * Results of such approximations are discrete probability distributions (as opposed to the continous PDFs).

 * #### 3.15.
 Model v2.5.1 evaluation on [1024x1024] extracts (extended train database of raw grayscaled images)